Aid, rescuers rushed to Turkey, Syria after deadly quake | Law-Order

 — Poland is sending Turkey 76 firefighters and eight trained dogs, with equipment.

-— Romania is sending specialised personnel and material to Turkey on two military aircraft.
+— Romania is sending specialized personnel and material to Turkey on two military aircraft.

 — Croatia is sending 40 men and 10 dogs, rescue equipment and vans to Turkey.